cookiehankie/app-messaging-system/README.md

 **Interaction**:
   - Facilitates bi-directional communication with the Backend API Service and the Merchant Web App.

+### Resgate

+**Functionality**:
+  - Provides a real-time API gateway for the NATS.io messaging system, enabling REST and WebSocket connections.

+**Integration**:
+  - Bridges the gap between the frontend applications and the NATS.io system, offering real-time synchronization capabilities.

 ### Merchant Web App (React)

 **Functionality**: